 Geared toward older elementary children, here’s a free printable and play-along video by Growing in Grace to accompany the “Toreador Song” from George Bizet's Carmen.

 This song is always a favorite because it gets faster and faster at the end (a great way to introduce the concept of tempo and accelerando!).
 Have your children play along with this video as a gathering activity before choir.

-Try a simple call-and-response activity with various rhythm patterns, use rhythm pattern cards (like these) to have your children practice reading rhythms on their own or composing their own series, or chant (and tap with Boomwhackers) a recurring rhythm in the context of a story or familiar song.
+Try a simple call-and-response activity with various rhythm patterns, use rhythm pattern cards to have your children practice reading rhythms on their own or composing their own series, or chant (and tap with Boomwhackers) a recurring rhythm in the context of a story or familiar song.